amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 # Thor Reduction Architecture

 Thor's central GPU reduction implementation lives in `Utilities/TensorOperations/Cub`.
-Dense expression reductions and ragged offset-segmented reductions use these utilities directly; they do not stage inputs through compatibility tensors and do not call `cudnnReduceTensor`.
+Dense expression reductions and scalar ragged offset-segmented reductions use these utilities directly; they do not stage inputs through compatibility tensors and do not call `cudnnReduceTensor`.
+Vector-valued ragged reductions keep that same FP32 numeric contract but use the dedicated `(row, trailing-element)` expression kernel because row-major `[value, component]` storage interleaves components and therefore is not a contiguous CUB segment per component.

 ## Numeric contract